Melvin Gordon III Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- In his three career matchups against the Chargers, Gordon averaged 62.7 rushing yards per game, 6.2 more yards than his over/under in Sunday's game.
+- Gordon averaged 62.7 rushing yards per game over his three career matchups against the Chargers, 7.2 more yards than his over/under in Sunday's game.

 - Note: Gordon's stats vs. Chargers date back to 2016.

-- In terms of defending against the run, the Chargers are 29th in the NFL, allowing 140.3 yards per game.
+- The Chargers have the NFL's 29th-ranked defense against the run, allowing 140.3 yards per game.

-- Gordon and the Broncos will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns allowed (21).
+- The Chargers have allowed 21 rushing touchdowns, 30th in the league.

 Recent Performances